csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history.md

 > Now what have we here, these two sound unhappy.
 > Stop measuring dicks, you're equally crappy.
 > I'm Strapi and scrappy, I'll beat both you grandpappies,
-> I'm open source, headless, and my users?
-They're happy.
+> I'm a headless pimp daddy, my users are happy
 >
 > I'm user friendly and I'm API driven
 > Line me up with your endpoint, I'll assume my position